CDCgov/prime-fhir-converter/docs/fhir-hl7v2-converter/configuration.md

 ```

 ## Order of Evaluation
 Within a schema, elements are evaluated in order.
-This allows for setting up elements with conditionals to overwrite values
+This allows for setting up elements with conditionals to override values
 as needed.
 Note that child schema elements are evaluated in order as well at the time the parent element is evaluated.
 The element properties are evaluated in the following order:
 1. constants - constants are loaded and can be used in any property that supports it.
 Note that constants are treated as